 Things to Do in Winter in Edmonton

-Ice on Whyte showcases some of the best ice artists in the world in a competition of creativity and skill alongside an incredible festival that's fun for the whole family.
+- Ice on Whyte showcases some of the best ice artists in the world in a competition of creativity and skill alongside an incredible festival that's fun for the whole family.
+(January 27-February 6)

 The Best Shoe is a Snowshoe

 Picture yourself crossing a frozen, snowy lake as the knock-knock-knock of a woodpecker echoes from the forest beyond.
-If it’s daytime, you might get lucky and spot a bison plowing through the snow and at night, there’s prospect of spotting the northern lights.
+If it’s daytime, you might get lucky and spot a bison plowing through the snow and at night, there’s the prospect of spotting the northern lights.
 Strap on a pair of snowshoes and you’re off on an exhilarating day trip through Elk Island National Park.
-Keep your eyes peeled for the park's Snowshoe and Stargaze events, which take place throughout the season.
-Elk Island also offers snowshoe rentals at the Visitor Information Centre!
+Visit the Elk Island National Park website for snowshoe rental availability and for information on snowshoe tours & programming.

 The Good Ol’ Hockey Game